alexmanrique/blog/_posts/2018-11-26-oca-certified.md

 of programming in Java.

-We have to program always thinking in the next developer that will come next to you and will read the code that you write a while ago.
+We have to program always thinking in the next developer that will come next to you and will read the code that you are writing.

 The value of a certification
 ---------------------------------